aws-solutions-library-samples/aws-batch-arch-for-protein-folding/README.md

 4. Select **I acknowledge that AWS CloudFormation might create IAM resources with custom names**.
 5. Choose **Create stack**.
 6. Wait 15 minutes for AWS CloudFormation to create the infrastructure stack and AWS CodeBuild to build and publish the AWS-AlphaFold container to Amazon Elastic Container Registry (Amazon ECR).
+7. Once the stack is active, AWS Batch will begin downloading the necessary reference data to the Amazon FSx for Lustre file system.
+This process will take about 8 hours to finish.

 ### Launch SageMaker Notebook
 (If **LaunchSageMakerNotebook** set to Y)